webw1zard9/inventorymgmt/README.md

 ## Overview

-This is a simple inventory management system that allows users to add, edit, and delete items from a database.
-The system also allows users to search for items by name, category, or price.
-The system is built using Python and Flask, and uses a SQLite database to store the data.
-The system is deployed on Heroku and can be accessed [here](https://inventory-management-system-1.herokuapp.com/).
+This is a simple inventory management system that allows users to add, edit, and delete items.
+It manages purchasing and sales, inventory controls between multiple locations is necessary.
+There is an accounting module that tracks consignment products, payables and P&L.

 Demo site: https://inventorymgmt.net/

-Login: admin
+Login: admin@test.com
 Password: admin

 ## Installation